-Super contango exists when the futures contracts for the month next to occur (e.g., the April 2023 futures contract available in March 2023) trade significantly lower than futures contracts with delivery in later months.
+Super contango exists when the futures contracts for the month next to occur (e.g., the April 2024 futures contract available in March 2024) trade significantly lower than futures contracts with delivery in later months.
 Super contango typically occurs when the inventory space available to store the physical commodity has significantly decreased as a result of excess supply, meaning that a futures contract's cost of carry (e.g., the cost of storing a physical commodity) has increased.
 The effects of rolling in a super contangoed market generally are more exaggerated than rolling in a contangoed market.
-Should an Index Contract experience super contango (as occurred for the May 2020 WTI futures contract in late April 2020), the drag on returns may be exacerbated and ripple effects may impact the performance of futures contracts with later delivery months.
+Should an Index Contract experience super contango, the drag on returns may be exacerbated and ripple effects may impact the performance of futures contracts with later delivery months.